Sometimes finding a new role really is a question of character…

 A character reference (or personal reference) is a brief assessment of a person provided by someone who knows them outside of work.

-Instead of talking about your practical skills and abilities in the workplace (as an employer reference would), a character reference uses real-life examples to attest for your personality, behaviour, and general ethics.
+Instead of talking about your practical skills and abilities in the workplace (as an employer reference would), a character reference uses real-life examples to attest to your personality, behaviour and general ethics.

 Who writes a character reference?

-However, a character reference shouldn’t be written by a close friend or immediate relative (such as a parent or sibling), as their opinions may be biased.
+A character reference shouldn’t be written by an immediate relative (such as a parent or sibling), or extended family member, as their opinions may be biased.

 When would I need to give a character reference?